LexiGlow/lexiglow-backend/README.md

 - For `scripts` dir readme, please refer to [scripts/README.md](scripts/README.md).
 - For `tests` dir readme, please refer to [tests/README.md](tests/README.md).

+## 🧹 Code Quality

+This project enforces high code quality standards using the following tools:

+-   **Ruff**: Used for linting and code formatting, ensuring adherence to PEP 8 and consistent code style.
+Configuration is managed via `pyproject.toml`.
+-   **MyPy**: A static type checker that verifies type hints, improving code reliability and maintainability.
+Configuration is managed via `pyproject.toml`.
+-   **Pre-commit Hooks**: Automated checks run before each commit to ensure code quality standards (linting, formatting, type checking) are met.
+See `.pre-commit-config.yaml` for details.

 ## 🧪 Testing

 Run tests using pytest: